LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/parameters-and-variables.rst

    single: function; scope
    single: scope

 The **scope** of a variable is the extent to which a variable is visible within a program.
-In other words, a variable's scope consists of all locations within a program at which it can be used.
+Scope consists of all locations within a program where a variable can be used or modified.
 Introducing functions gives us one of our first examples of limited variable scope---a situation in which a variable is not visible throughout an entire program.

-In particular, a variable defined within a function is not visible outside of that function.
+In particular, *a variable defined using `let` within a function is not visible outside of that function.*

 .. admonition:: Example